sysadmintutorials/netapp-ansible-ls-mirrors/README.md

 This playbook is responsible for:
 - creating two DP volumes which will be used for the root LS-Mirror<br>
-- 2 x LS-Mirror relationships.
+- creating 2 x LS-Mirror relationships.
 During the creation, LS-Mirror 1 will initialize automatically.

 I then allow a 20 sec pause to finish the first initialization.
 After 20 seconds is up, the second LS-Mirror will initialize.<br>